 September in Phuket is typically the wettest month of the year.
-Named the ‘green season’ by the locals, this is the time of the year when the South West monsoon brings the rains and a fair amount of wind too.
-The locals love the rainy season as it is the time where the vivid greens of the jungle flourish, vegetation grows, the rains wash away the worries, and the clouds sometime make for spectacular sunsets.
+Named the ‘green season by the locals, this is the time of the year when the South-West monsoon brings the rains and a fair amount of wind too.
+The locals love the rainy season as it is the time where the vivid greens of the jungle flourish, vegetation grows, the rains wash away the worries, and the clouds sometimes make for spectacular sunsets.

 What is special in Phuket in September?

 For people who don’t mind a bit (or plenty) of rain, there are a lot of attractions in Phuket in September.
 Just have a look at what you can expect in Phuket in September: